SunnieShen/CCST9077/CCST9077 notes.md

 ### Midterm concepts review
 L1
-- what made information technology possible 2+2
+- What made information technology possible 2+2
-- what is information
+- What is information
 	- everyday
 	- general
-- why information important (forecast + decision making)
+- Why is information important (forecast + decision making)
-- quantifying information (measure the amount of information)
+- quantifying information (measuring the amount of information)
-	- find out the sequence: by asking question
+	- find out the sequence: by asking questions
 - bits (what?>>>unit significance?)
 - information processing (bg+3)
 	- development 3+4+2+next
 	- storage
 		- df (store into physical object)
-		- physical realization (encode into property of object)
+		- physical realisation (encode into the property of the object)
 		- compression (prior knowledge)
 	- transmission
 		- df (move place to place)